Caldwell10/Portfolio/blog/_posts/2025-03-03-zero-shot-learning.md

 ### **1. Lower Accuracy Compared to Supervised Models**
 Since ZSL models have never seen the specific categories before, their performance is often weaker compared to supervised models trained with labeled data.
-- If the semantic relationships are weak or unclear, the model may misclassifythe data.
+- If the semantic relationships are weak or unclear, the model may misclassify the data.
 - Example: If you ask the model to classify "Quantum computing is the future." with labels like ["science", "finance", "politics"], it might struggle to assign the most accurate category.

 ### **2. Sensitivity to Label Choices**